 At Project MotorHouse, we believe it takes a range of abilities and capabilities to build a strong community.
 We produce youth projects which are designed to help local youths explore their potential by widening their horizons, broadening their skill base, demystifying success, fostering their creativity and helping them engage with their local community; all of which improves employability.

 We began our youth work gardening in the grounds of Ramsgate’s derelict old motor museum with local residents and students from Ellington & Hereson School (now part of the Royal Harbour Academy).
 Some of the students then wrote, directed, choreographed and performed a show called Bringing It Back, which was inspired by Project MotorHouse’s plans to save the building.
+The building has now been sold to developers but the youth work continues.

 This lead onto Projection SEAS which was a large Heritage Lottery funded Young Roots project with students from the Royal Harbour Academy (RHA).
 We are now working on our second big Young Roots project called Harbouring Hopes for Ramsgate.
 This involves students from both high schools in Ramsgate, RHA and Chatham & Clarendon Grammar as well as the Ramsgate Society, Historic England, Ramsgate’s Heritage Action Zone and Pie Factory Music.